 Back pain is extremely common.
-In fact, 80% of people will have significant back pain at some point.
-Back pain symptoms vary from individual to individual.
-They can be in the upper or lower back, and be sharp or dull.
+In fact, 80% of people will have significant back pain at some point in life.
+Back pain symptoms vary from person to person.
+They can be in the upper or lower back, and be sharp or dull, lasting or brief.
 Myths regarding back pain are also common.
 Can you recognize the myths and facts that follow?

 For relief of back pain from prolonged sitting, intermittently, try leaning back in your chair with your feet on the floor with a slight curve in the low back.
 Also, stand for part of the day when possible (for example, while on the phone or reading).

 Is bed rest always best for back pain?
 Bed rest can help an acute back strain or injury.
 But it is not true that you should stay in bed.
 Sometimes remaining immobile in bed can actually make back pain worse.
 Strict bed rest was once common medical advice for back pain.
 But doctors today are more likely to recommend moderate activity as you heal.

 Keeping fit is helpful in preventing and easing back pain.
 Back pain is more common in those who are unfit or overweight.
 Those who only exercise intermittently (the weekend warriors) are at increased risk for back injury.

 Regular exercise is very good for preventing back pain.
 Actually, for those with an acute back injury, sometimes a guided, mild exercise program is recommended.
 This often begins with gentle exercises that gradually increase in intensity.

 Acupuncture may be helpful for relieving many types of back pain that do not respond to other treatments.
-Yoga, progressive relaxation, and cognitive behavioral therapy can also be beneficial for lower back pain in some people.
+Yoga, progressive relaxation, and cognitive behavioral therapy may also be beneficial for lower back pain in some people.

 People differ in their response to mattress firmness.
 One study from Spain showed that those who slept on a medium-firm mattress (rated 5.6 on a 10 point hard-to-soft scale) had less back pain and disability than those who slept on a firm mattress (2.3 on the scale).
 Note that other mattress scales are the reverse (soft-to-hardness).